gmorel/resop/README.md

 # On MacOS, run:
 make pre-configure
 make configure
-# Now, update the docker-compose.override.yml and the .env files to match with your host
+# Now, update the docker-compose.override.yml file to match with your host
 make all
 ```